 If you want to get involved in education, but aren’t quite ready to run your own sessions, why not get involved and support others running practical activities instead?

-Our team of staff and volunteers often run beach cleans or other citizen science activities with schools and we often need extra people to help out – setting up surveys or giving extra support to students.
+Our team of staff and volunteers often run beach cleans or other citizen science activities with schools, and we often need extra people to help out with setting up surveys or giving extra support to students.

-Rockpool finds during CSCU with Oggmore Rougemont school
+Rockpool finds during a beach clean with Ogmore Rougemont school